bill-baggins/game-of-life/README.md

 1. Click on the green "code" button.
 From its drop-down menu, select "Download ZIP".
 2. Extract the ZIP file.
 3. Open the extracted folder, and double-click on the "gameoflife.rb" file.
 A console window will launch.
-4. Inside of the console window, enter in the width and height of your game board.
+4. Follow the prompts' directions inside of the console window.
-5. Another window should launch with an empty black grid and some yellow text.
+5. When done, another window should launch with an empty black grid and some yellow text.
    The text gives directive on further use of the application.